KevinQzG/HospitApp/README.md

 ## Problem Statement

-In Colombia, accessing healthcare services **efficiently and quickly** is a challenge for many people, especially:
+In Antioquia, accessing healthcare services **efficiently and quickly** is a challenge for many people, especially:
 - Those facing **emergencies**.
 - Individuals unfamiliar with the **healthcare system**.
 - Patients with **specific insurance coverage** restrictions.